rogorido/sistercities/sistercities.md

 *grammar of graphics* (hence the *gg* in ggplot2) written by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
 But, *don't panic*: you don't have to know anything about grammar.
 The main idea is that a plot is made up of a set of independent components that can be composed in many different ways.
+In brief we will see how to do it.

 There is plenty of information about ggplot2 on the web, but I recommend you:

-1. for a general overview of the package you can visit the [docs](http://docs.ggplot2.org/current/) about the package,
-2. very useful is also the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/),
-3. but the best source of information is of course the book written by the author himself which has been recently [published](http://www.springer.com/br/book/9783319242750).
-The book is also available online añadir!!
+1. the best source of information is of course the book written by the author himself which has been recently [published](http://www.springer.com/br/book/9783319242750).
+The book is also available online añadir!!,
+2. for a general overview of the package you can visit the [documentation](http://docs.ggplot2.org/current/) of the package,
-4. very useful[op!!!] is also the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).
+3. very useful are also the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/) and  the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).

-A small trick to learn ggplot2 is to think about the creation of plots like the construction of sentences.

-In order to use ggplot we have of course to install it.
+But, first of all, in order to use ggplot we have of course to install it.
 Actually I recommend to install the metapackage `tidyverse` which is a collection of packages written mainly by Wickham for doing most of the most useful operations with dataframes ([dplyr](http://dplyr.tidyverse.org/), [readr](http://readr.tidyverse.org/), [tidyr](http://tidyr.tidyverse.org/), [forcats](http://forcats.tidyverse.org/), etc.). ggplot is among the packages contained in the [metapackage `tidyverse`](http://tidyverse.org/).

 ```{r}
 install.packages("tidyverse")